WokLibCodeClub/.github/profile/README.md

 - In addition there are some prohibited words (called keywords) that you absolutely ***can't*** use for variable names.
 These are:

-and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield
+<code>and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield</code>

-##### For more experience Python coders
+##### For more experience Python coders:

 We suggest you continue solving our *Python Challenges* which you can find at this link: